billba/topical/docs/prompts.md

 }
 MyTopic.subtopics = [PromptForPetName];
 ```
-The `name` property is built in, but you can use `args` however you want.
-Here it is being used to specify the initial prompt, but it can be any value.
-It is just passed through to `prompter`.
+You can use put whatever you want in the second argument to `this.beginChild` -- here it is being used to disambiguate the specific prompt, and specify the initial prompt, but it can be any value.
+It is made available to `prompter` as `this.state.args` and is returned back to the parent as `child.return.args`.